CALL TO ACTION: Invest American Rescue Plan Dollars in Natural Infrastructure and Recreation

 - Note that the state’s remaining American Rescue Plan funds provide a golden opportunity to address these pressing needs.
 If the state can’t make long-term investments in our future now (with American Rescue Plan money available and huge state revenue surpluses coming in), then when will it ever be able to do so?

-- Ask them to support legislative initiatives (often referred to as “Growing Greener III”) to make these investments happen.
+- Ask them to support legislative initiatives (often referred to as “Growing Greener III” and the “Clean Streams Fund”) to make these investments happen.
 Further ask them to talk to their fellow legislators and legislative leaders about the needs and opportunity to do something now.

 Also, ask your family, friends, and associates to act.
 The more of us who take action, the greater the likelihood of success.

-Governor Wolf on 2/2/2022 called for injecting $450 million into a Growing Greener III using a portion of the state’s American Rescue Plan dollars.
+Governor Wolf on 2/2/2022 called for boosting state conservation investments by $450 million using a portion of the state’s American Rescue Plan dollars.
 The Governor’s call is particularly exciting because it dovetails with Republican initiatives in both the PA Senate and House.
 Senator Gordner’s SB 525 injects $500 million of American Rescue Plan funds into a Growing Greener III.
 The bill, which enjoys sponsorship by a bipartisan majority of senators (13 Republicans and 14 Democrats), has received second consideration by the chamber.
 Representatives Schlegel Culver and Quinn introduced a House version as HB 2020.

 Complementing these bills is the creation of a Clean Streams Fund and Agriculture Conservation Assistance Program as provided in Senator Yaw’s SB 832 (which has also received second consideration) and Representative Hershey’s House version, HB 1901.